arendsc/get_bibtex.py/README.md

 ## Requirements

-This program requires the following non built-in Python packages:
+This program requires the following third-party Python packages:

 - requests
-- pyperclip
+- Optional: pyperclip

 You can install these packages using pip: